Border Security Force: Training and doctrine

-In August 2025, the BSF established the Drone Warfare School at its Academy campus in Tekanpur, Madhya Pradesh.
-Media reports describe it as the first institution in India dedicated to drone warfare training.
-The school is organised into three wings—*Flying and Piloting*, *Tactics*, and *Research and Development*—and conducts courses such as the six-week Drone Commando Course for junior personnel and the one-week Drone Warrior Course for officers.
+In August 2025, the BSF established the Drone Warfare School at its Academy campus in Gwalior, Madhya Pradesh.
+It is the first institution in India dedicated to drone warfare training.
+The school is organised into three wings— Flying and Piloting, Tactics and Research and Development.It conducts courses such as the six-week Drone Commando Course for junior personnel and the one-week Drone Warrior Course for officers.